Distributed Application Architecture Using Queue Service

 Considerations

-To use the KMS encryption key, the Key manager must pre-create the Master Key.
+To use KMS encryption keys, the key manager must create the master key in advance.

-When using the Data Key of SCP KMS with SSE, additional SCP KMS costs are incurred depending on the reuse time (default *, ** seconds~ minutes can be set).
+When using the Data Key of SCP KMS with SSE, additional SCP KMS costs are incurred depending on the reuse duration (default ***, **seconds~**minutes can be set).

-To poll SQS from the Private Network, you need to use the SCP VPC PrivateLink Endpoint product.
+To poll SQS from a Private Network, you must use the SCP VPC PrivateLink Endpoint product.

-After creating the VPN PrivateLink Endpoint, please request the connection as an SR according to the user guide.
+After creating the VPC PrivateLink Endpoint, please request the connection via SR according to the user guide.

-This is a list of Samsung Cloud Platform services that are related to the functions or configurations described in this guide.
-Please refer to it when selecting and designing services.
+This is a list of Samsung Cloud Platform services that are related to the features or configurations described in this guide.
+Refer to this when selecting and designing services.

 |---|---|---|